ofattouh/osir-tool-staging/wp-content/plugins/styles-and-layouts-for-gravity-forms/readme.txt

 4. Options in settings

 == Changelog ==
+= 4.3.3 (3 September 2021) =
+* Fixed Next and Previous button not getting same styling
+* Fixed Error messages styles not working in Gravity Forms v2.5

 = 4.3.2 (16 July 2021) =
-* Fixed form not showing customizer
+* Fixed form not showing in customizer

 = 4.3.1 (3 April 2021) =
 * Fixed a bug where styling on some forms were lost after 4.3 update